IvanG16/Desafios/README.md

 ## Contents of branches:

 The branches of Main will contain different challenges in which each one will merge with main once completed.
 Feature branches will contain changes made to challenge branches.

+# React + Vite

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Currently, two official plugins are available:

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+# Devolopment

+Of the devolopment of this calculator at first was going smooth and had a steady progression but the devolopment had some setbacks in time managment cause of a couple of different things that made it very difficult to proceed, but despite it the calculator is nearly finished and will implement Routers and API callbacks.